solana-labs/solana/book/src/programs.md

 In the same way that a Linux user uses a path to look up a file, a Solana client uses public keys to look up accounts.
-To create an account, the client generates a *keypair* and registers its public key using the CreateAccount instruction.
-Once registered, transactions reference account keys to grant programs access to accounts.
-The runtime grants programs read access by default.
-To grant write access, the client must either assign the account to a program or sign the transaction using the keypair's *secret key*.
-Since only the holder of the secret key can produce valid signatures matching the account's public key, the runtime recognizes the signature as authorization to modify account data or debit the account.
+To create an account, the client generates a *keypair* and registers its public key using the `CreateAccount` instruction.
+The account created by `CreateAccount` is called a *system account* and is owned by a built-in program called the System program.
+The System program allows clients to transfer lamports and assign account ownership.

+The runtime only permits the owner to debit the account or modify its data.
+The program then defines additional rules for whether the client can modify accounts it owns.
+In the case of the System program, it allows users to transfer lamports by recognizing transaction signatures.
+If it sees the client signed the transaction using the keypair's *private key*, it knows the client authorized the token transfer.

-After the runtime executes each of the transaction's instructions, it uses the account metadata and transaction signatures to verify that none of the access rules were violated.
+After the runtime executes each of the transaction's instructions, it uses the account metadata to verify that none of the access rules were violated.
 If a program violates an access rule, the runtime discards all account changes made by all instructions and marks the transaction as failed.

+## Smart Contracts

+Programs don't always require transaction signatures, as the System program does.
+Instead, the program may manage *smart contracts*.
+A smart contract is a set of constraints that once satisfied, signal to a program that a token transfer or account update is permitted.
+For example, one could use the Budget program to create a smart contract that authorizes a token transfer only after some date.
+Once evidence that the date has past, the contract progresses, and token transfer completes.